LgAcerbi/Pokedex/README.md

 # Pokédex
-## This project is in currently devolopment
+## This project is currently in development

 This is a pokédex that contains all pokémons contained in POKEAPI.CO developed with this frameworks: